YehonatanShor/MessageU-Secure-Messaging-System/README.md

 ```

 _(Note: Ensure the `server.info` file is correctly configured in the Client directory with the server's IP and Port before execution.)_

+### Running Tests

+To run the integration tests manually:

+1. Ensure the server is running.
+2. Navigate to the root directory.
+3. Run: `python tests/integration_test.py`